Australia, India to seek closer economic ties, critical minerals cooperation

 Modi said they had discussed increasing cooperation on mining and critical minerals, and would work towards a comprehensive economic cooperation agreement.

-"Bilateral relations between Australia and India have touched new highs and high-level engagements have been constant and have increased since 2014," Modi said in opening remarks to the meeting.
+Modi travelled to Australia after holding a meeting with 14 Pacific island leaders in Papua New Guinea.

-On Tuesday, thousands of overseas Indians cheered Modi at a rally in one of Sydney's biggest sporting arenas, as he sought to use his popularity among expatriate Indians to boost support at home ahead of a general election next year.
+India's foreign secretary Vinay Kwatra told reporters in Sydney that Modi and Albanese had discussed synergies with Australia's development programs in the Pacific islands.
+India's Pacific islands agenda was focussed on economic and health partnerships, Kwatra said.

-(Reporting by Kirsty Needham and Renju Jose in Sydney; Editing by Raju Gopalakrishnan)
+(Reporting by Kirsty Needham and Renju Jose in Sydney; Editing by Raju Gopalakrishnan and Simon Cameron-Moore)

 ((Kirsty.Needham@thomsonreuters.com;))